Maurix-Phoenix/Team4Project/README.md

   <td>

    **Cannonballs**<br/>
-   Used to shoot and kill the enemy ship, sea monsters or mines.
+   Used to shoot and kill the enemy ship, sea monsters or destroy mines.

   </td>
   <td>